Merzasphor/MWSE/docs/source/lua/type/tes3gameFile/modifiedTime.rst

 modifiedTime
 ====================================================================================================

 `string`_.
+Read-only.
 The timestamp that the file was modified.

 .. _`string`: ../../../lua/type/string.html